-Your browser does not support HTML5 video For a few minutes before a live broadcast in the night of Sunday, may 31, reporter Stefan Simons (Stefan Simons) and the operator Max FERG (Max Foerg) were fired by the police.
+Your browser does not support HTML5 video For a few minutes before a live broadcast in the night of Sunday, may 31, reporter Stefan Simons ( Simons) and the operator Max FERG (Max Foerg) were fired by the police.
 Video from the scene shows how after the sound of the shot one of the men standing a few dozen meters down the police object resembling a weapon.

 During the ensuing altercation, the police demanded that the journalists DW to leave the scene of the protests, despite the fact that they filed a document on accreditation.
 "My operator was at risk even more than I do.
 It could end really badly," was soboil Simons after the incident.
 He also pointed out that the police were in a state of severe stress.

 This is not the only incident with the media during a continuing several days of protests in the United States.
 Simons reported that shortly before the incident with his film crew three police car for reasons unknown surrounded working on the site of journalists of another channel.
-May 30 from rubber bullets injured two employees of the Reuters news Agency and a correspondent for Swedish Newspapers.
+May 30 from rubber bullets injured two employees of the Reuters s Agency and a correspondent for Swedish Newspapers.